 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
 The agreed contribution rates for future years are 22.5% for employers and 5.5 to 7.5% for employees.
-The estimated value of employer contributions for the year ended 31 August 2022 is £129k.
+The estimated value of employer contributions for the year ended 31 August 2024 is £131k.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.